NVIDIA/NeMo/README.md

 #### 4.5.1 Slurm
 <a id="markdown-slurm" name="slurm"></a>

-Set configuration for a Slurm cluster in the conf/cluster/bcm.yaml file:
+Set configuration for your Slurm cluster in the `conf/cluster/bcm.yaml` file:

 ```yaml
 partition: null